+352 2456-1

 Departure times:

-• Return from Porto Santo: 18:00 (Friday 22:30)
+• Winter: departure from Funchal port at 8:00 (Friday at 7:00), return from Porto Santo: 18:00 (Friday at 22:30)

-• Return from Porto Santo: between 19:00 and 21:00 (Friday 22:30)
+• Summer: departure from the port of Funchal: 8:00 (Friday at 7:00), return from Porto Santo: between 19:00 and 21:00 (Friday at 22:30)

-Duration of the journey: 2h30
+Duration of the journey: 2,5 hours

 There is the option to book an excursion including transfers and a guided tour every day except Tuesday and Friday.
 This excursion must be booked 2 to 3 days in advance and is based on the following itinerary: